Information for applicants: Preparing your budget

 Applications must demonstrate value for money.
 The level of funding requested should reflect the project outcomes.
 Do not inflate or underestimate the request; ask for the amount required to complete the project.
 In general, artsACT will not offer partial funding.

-Applicants seeking support for large projects are encouraged to seek funding from a variety of sources for your project.
+Applicants seeking support for large projects are encouraged to seek funding from a variety of sources.
 Follow this link for some other options for funding and support.
 Provide details of other partners or sponsors, including funding bodies and in-kind support from individuals and/or organisations.

 If additional funding is to be sourced through crowd funding, provide details of any previous experience and success in running a crowd funding campaign and/or the strategies you will use to achieve your funding target.